What is TimberTop?

 We appreciate your patience as we navigate through new procedures that may take a little longer than normal.
 We hope you have an incredible time up in the trees, exploring nature, testing your skills, and taking in all that fresh air.

 What are the age, height and weight requirements?

-The two yellow courses we use for our Low & Go adventure were designed for kids with a minimum reaching height of 3’11” (120 cm) and adults that prefer challenges at lower heights.
+The three yellow courses we use for our Low & Go adventure were designed for kids with a minimum reaching height of 3’11” (120 cm) and adults that prefer challenges at lower heights.

 Note: If you want to measure someone’s reaching height at home simply get your child to stand with their feet flat on the ground next to a wall and have them reach up and touch as high as they can on the wall.
 If you measure from the floor up to that point and it’s 120cms or higher then they are good to go!

 However, the course has been tailored to accommodate for anyone above that age range as well, due to the need for adults to climb with those aged 5 and 6.
 Children 7 and above may climb as part of the Low & Go package with adults supervising from below.